migopp/just-enough-cpp/exercises/07_classes_raii/README.md

 ### Exercise

 Look at `Bar.h` and `Bar.cpp`.
 Various allocation mishaps are made.
 Can you figure out how to fix them?

+Run `make bar` to check your work.
+You should see `Pass` if you have done the exercise correctly.
+You can also check my solution in the `solutions/` directory.

 ## `this`